HAL-lucination/segfuse/README.md

 # segfuse

-# [CVPR2020] 360 Depth Estimation in the Wild - The Depth360 Dataset and the SegFuse Network
+# [PG2020 Submission] 360 Depth Estimation in the Wild - The Depth360 Dataset and the SegFuse Network

 <p align='center'>
 <img src='src/teaser.gif'>